halr/halr.github.io/_posts/2021-03-30-weather-melody.md

 ```

 ## Going Further
 I would love to see this has a art installation with a large LED display.
-This simple example uses only one data point of weather information, a fuller *score* could be achieved with additional data points.
+This simple example uses only a couple of data points of weather information, a fuller *score* could be achieved with additional data points.
 The graphical display could provide context to the data as it plays, such the event, date and time, and legend of the data points.

 ### BOM